vkotturu/learning-library/sample-livelabs-templates/create-labs/labs/livelabs-faq/livelabs-faq.md

         - Click “I understand the consequences, delete this repository” button.
     - Delete the same repo you just deleted on Github on your local machine as well.
     - After the successful deletion of repo on Github and local machine, follow the instructions from step 7 in lab 1 - Get Started with Git and Set up the GitHub Environment to rebuilt the repo.
+12. After my pull request is merged, how long does it take for the changes to be reflected in production?
+    Workshops in production use object storage links.
+The synchronization between the GitHub repositories and object storage happens every night (PST), so your changes will be reflected after the synchronization happens.
+If you want to update the workshop for upcoming events, please plan ahead.

 ## **Workshops FAQ**